vannguyengd/gooddata-ui/docs/15_props__on_export_ready.md

 id: on_export_ready
 ---

-The `onExportReady` parameter returns the `getExportMeta` function that allows you to export data from an existing insight into CSV or XLSX.
-The `getExportMeta` function accepts one parameter (the `exportConfig` object), and returns the URI of the exported file.
+The `onExportReady` parameter returns the `getExportedData` function that allows you to export data from an existing insight into CSV or XLSX.
+The `getExportedData` function accepts one parameter (the `exportConfig` object), and returns the URI of the exported file.

 The `onExportReady` parameter is available in all visual components except for the KPI, the AFM components, and the AttributeFilter component.